ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - I don't know; I think like, AI really needs to understand death deeply in order to be able to drive a car.<br>―Lex Fridman

+- It is important to study the brain but you will never squeeze the essence of consciousness out of gray matter.
+You can squeeze it like a sponge as much as you want, you will never get experience flowing out of it.<br>―Giulio Tononi